The Problem with Curiosity

 The problem with curiosity is, it’s nice in theory, it might work in schools, but in the real world, curiosity is not valued and it’s often disdained.

 I understand the passion the people have about many of these issues.
 But the absence of wonder and curiosity sends exactly the opposite message to our children when it comes to lifelong learning.
 The shortage of thoughtful, welcoming conversation and discourse is alarming.
 For a person genuinely interested in learning about two or more sides of an issue, good luck.
 There aren’t many safe places to ask questions and learn.
 Phrase a question incorrectly, and you’ll be hammered and chastised for your ignorance.
-So instead of engaging in civil discourse, you’re forced to choose a side and be bombarded inside an echo chamber that paints their opposition … Read the rest
+So instead of engaging in civil discourse, you’re forced to choose a side and be bombarded inside an echo chamber that paints their opposition in the most demeaning ways.

 Insight and Inspiration